 Cisco: intro should only introduce the HSS-based solution.

 Cisco: overview section not needed.
-The introduction can be used to say that the HSS-based as two flavours (Basic + extension)
+The introduction can be used to say that the HSS-based has two flavours (Basic + extension)

 First figure: box after 5 indicates that there are both alternatives.